codsen/codsen/packages/ast-monkey/README.md

 //    ]
 ```

 In practice, it's handy when you want to simplify the data objects.
 For example, all my email templates have content separated from the template layout.
 Content sits in `index.json` file.
 For dev purposes, I want to show, let's say two products in the shopping basket listing.
-However, in production build, I want to have only one item, but have it sprinkled with back-end code (loop logic and so on).
-This means, I have to take data object meant for dev build, and flatten all arrays in the data, so they contain only the first element. `ast-monkey` comes to help.
+However, in a production build, I want to have only one item, but have it sprinkled with back-end code (loop logic and so on).
+This means, I have to take data object meant for a dev build, and flatten all arrays in the data, so they contain only the first element. `ast-monkey` comes to help.

 ---